ohmatey/journal-llamaindex/README.md

 bun dev
 ```

-Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.
+Once the server is running, open your browser and navigate to [http://localhost:3000](http://localhost:3000) to view the application.